Talents Assistant Blog

 Believe it or not, the father of communism, Karl Marx, is also one of the pioneers of modern economics.
-Classic economics had a free market ideology, meaning it supported capitalism, where the aforementioned “invisible hand” was solely responsible for distributing resources.
-His book “Das Kapital” questioned this, calling out the labour exploitation that took place because of the lack of governance.
-This not only advanced economics into new unknown territories but gave birth to a concept called “marxism” which is the main inspiration of modern-day communism.
+Classic economics had a free-market ideology, meaning it supported capitalism, where the aforementioned “invisible hand” was solely responsible for distributing resources.
+His book “Das Kapital” questioned this, calling out the labor exploitation that took place because of the lack of governance.
+This not only advanced economics into new unknown territories but gave birth to a concept called “Marxism” which is the main inspiration of modern-day communism.

-The present day derivative of classic economics shifted the focus away from the three factors of production, distribution and consumption.
-In his Essay on the Nature and Significance of Economic Science, Lionel Robbins argued that economics was more of a study of human behaviour in relation to scarcity, which is the generally accepted modern definition.
-This definition caused people to view it modern as a behavioural science and create models that tested this theory.
+The present-day derivative of classic economics shifted the focus away from the three factors of production, distribution, and consumption.
+In his Essay on the Nature and Significance of Economic Science, Lionel Robbins argued that economics was more of a study of human behavior in relation to scarcity, which is the generally accepted modern definition.
+This definition caused people to view it as modern as a behavioral science and create models that tested this theory.
 Modern mainstream economics borrows mostly from this variant.

 Another major contributor to modern mainstream economics was John Maynard Keynes.
-His book, The General Theory of Employment, Interest and Money was the first to present a proper distinction between micro and macroeconomics.
-He can be attributed with the advancement of studies and emphasis on macroeconomics in modern times.
+His book, The General Theory of Employment, Interest, and Money was the first to present a proper distinction between micro and macroeconomics.
+He can be attributed to the advancement of studies and emphasis on macroeconomics in modern times.

 Most debates relating to economics are on the topic of these systems.
 The two major systems are Socialism and Capitalism.